 - Anti-theft system discounts.
 Receive better rates on vehicles with security devices like ignition and fuel cutoff systems, alarms and hood- and wheel-locking devices.

 Availability of each discount may vary, so we recommend speaking with a MetLife agent to find out how you can save on your auto insurance policy.

 - Liability protection.
 Pays for instances where you’re at fault in an accident that results in property damage or bodily harm.

-- Collision and comprehensive damage.
+- Collision coverage.
 Covers damage caused to your car if you hit another car or object.
-Also pays for damage from fire, flooding, hail, theft, or vandalism.

 - Personal injury protection.
 Covers the cost of doctors, hospitalization or even funerals if you or a passenger is injured or killed, no matter who is at fault in the accident.